 This study uses data from the Case Mix Programme.

 When is it taking place?

-The trial is due to start patient recruitment in the summer of 2017 and complete in early 2019.
+The trial started patient recruitment in the summer of 2017 and completed in early 2019.

 Who is leading the study?